 From both a top-down and bottom-up perspective, we continue to anticipate long-term sustainable growth in the Chinese economy and in corporate earnings.
 The market's concerns over the rising cost of funding and escalating trade tensions should, in our view, have little impact on China's smaller companies given their domestic focus and lower dependence on financial leverage.
 However, China's recent policies toward the consumer services economy does have near-term negative impacts on sentiment for smaller companies.

 Performance Contributors and Detractors:

-For both the first half of the year and the second quarter, our strong stock selection in the information technology, materials and industrials sectors contributed most to the Fund's outperformance versus the benchmark.
-The consumer discretionary sector was a laggard during both periods and our health care sector holdings were the top detractors to Fund performance in the second quarter.
+For the third quarter, our poor stock selection in the information technology and consumer discretionary sectors contributed most to the Fund's underperformance versus the benchmark.
+The consumer staples sector provided positive support to Fund performance.